-Paragraph (c)(7) provides that the attorney's withdrawal is automatic upon conclusion of the limited scope representation and the filing of the Notice of Withdrawal and Completion of Limited Scope Appearance. two alternative ways for an attorney to withdraw when the representation specified in the Notice of Limited Scope Appearance has been completed.
-The first method-an oral motion-can be used whenever the representation is completed at or before a hearing attended by the party the attorney represents.
+Paragraph (c)(7) provides two alternative ways for an attorney to withdraw when the representation specified in the Notice of Limited Scope Appearance has been completed.
+The first method-an oral motion in-court presentment of a Notice of Completion of Limited Scope Appearance-can be used whenever the representation is completed at or before a hearing attended by the party the attorney represents.
 Prior notice of such a hearing is not required.
-The attorney should use this method whenever possible, because its use ensures that withdrawal occurs as soon as possible and that the court knows of the withdrawal.
+The attorney should use this method whenever possible practical, because its use ensures that withdrawal occurs as soon as possible and that the court knows of the withdrawal.
+The attorney's withdrawal is automatic, and the court should enter an order to that effect.

-The second method filing a Notice of Withdrawal of Limited Scope Appearance enables the attorney to withdraw easily in other situations, without having to make a court appearance, except when there is a genuine dispute about the attorney's completion of the representation.
-The Notice of Withdrawal and Completion of Limited Scope Appearance must be served on the party represented and on other counsel of record and other parties not represented by counsel unless the court excuses service on other counsel of record and other parties not represented by counsel.
+The second method-filing a Notice of Withdrawal Completion of Limited Scope Appearance-enables the attorney to withdraw easily in other situations, without having to make a court appearance, except when there is a genuine dispute about the attorney's completion of the representation.
+The Notice must be served on the party represented and on other counsel of record and other parties not represented by counsel unless the court excuses service on other counsel of record and other parties not represented by counsel.
 The Notice must also be served on the judge then presiding over the case to ensure that the judge is made aware that the limited scope representation has been completed, subject to the client's right to object.
-The attorney's withdrawal is automatic, without entry of a court order, unless the client files a timely Objection to Withdrawal of Limited Scope Appearance.
+The attorney's withdrawal is automatic, and the court should enter an order to that effect without entry of a court order, unless the client files a timely Objection to Withdrawal of Limited Scope Appearance.

-If the attorney makes an oral motion to withdraw pursuant to paragraph (e)(7)(i), with or without client objection, or if the client files a timely Objection to Withdrawal of Limited Scope Appearance pursuant to paragraph (e)(7)(ii), the court must allow the attorney to withdraw unless the court expressly finds that the attorney has not completed the representation specified in the Notice of Limited Scope Appearance.
+If the attorney makes an oral motion to withdraw pursuant to paragraph (c)(7)(i), with or without client objection, or if the client files a timely Objection to Withdrawal of Limited Scope Appearance pursuant to paragraph (c)(7)(ii), the court must allow the attorney to withdraw unless the court expressly finds that the attorney has not completed the representation specified in the Notice of Limited Scope Appearance.
 An evidentiary hearing is required if the client objects to the attorney's withdrawal based on the attorney's failure to complete the representation.
 A nonevidentiary hearing is required if the client objects on a ground other than the attorney's failure to complete the representation, although the primary function of such a hearing is to explain to the client that such an objection is not well-founded.
-A court's refusal to permit withdrawal of a completed limited scope representation, or even its encouragement of the attorney to extend the representation, would disserve the interests of justice by discouraging attorneys from undertaking limited scope representations out of concern that agreements with clients for such representations would not be enforced.
+A court's refusal to recognize a properly filed Notice of Completion of Limited Scope Appearance permit withdrawal of a completed limited scope representation, or even its encouragement of the attorney to extend the representation, would disserve the interests of justice by discouraging attorneys from undertaking limited scope representations out of concern that agreements with clients for such representations would not be enforced.